-The undergraduate program in Entomology leads to the Bachelor of Science degree.
+Undergraduate students can earn a major or minor in Entomology, leading to a bachelor of science degree.
 Courses are designed to give the student an understanding of the structure, classification, identification, function, biology, ecology, and management of beneficial and harmful arthropods, and the communities and ecosystems where insects occur.

 There are opportunities for undergraduate Entomology students to carry out research projects in department laboratories.
 Students may also gain work experience in the diverse areas of entomology through employment.
 Internships and study abroad opportunities are also available, and are strongly encouraged.